J. K. Organisation: History

-The group rose in importance in the 1950s to 1980s, when it was reportedly the third-largest industrial conglomerate in India after the Birla and Tata conglomerates.
+The group rose in importance in the 1950s to 1980s, when it was the third-largest industrial conglomerate in India after the Birla and Tata conglomerates.
 The group has multi-business, multi-product, and multi-location operations, with interests in many countries.
 It has overseas manufacturing operations in Mexico, Indonesia, Romania, Belgium, Portugal, the UAE, and Switzerland.
 The organization also includes research and development institutes in various fields.
 The family is currently divided into three main groups headed by Gaur Hari Singhania based in Kanpur, Hari Shankar Singhania based in Delhi and Vijaypat Singhania based in Mumbai.
 The three men are cousins who now run independent businesses, which are technically and legally separate entities and have no cross-holdings or common directors and employees, sharing only the family history.